eientk88/Lighthouses-SouthKorea/README.md

 # Lighthouses of South Korea

 An interactive web map showing lighthouses in South Korea using a watercolor basemap and an artistic lighthouse symbol.
-The map is designed as a hybrid of **classification + aesthetics**: lighthouses are styled by century built (when available), while the interface uses an “old nautical chart” theme.
+The map is designed as a hybrid of **classification and aesthetics**: lighthouses are styled by century built (when available), while the interface uses an “old nautical chart” theme.

 ## Features
 - **Leaflet** interactive map (pan/zoom)